-Drug abuse is very serious and takes a lot from a person and their family – including their personality, job and wages.
-Drugs can have dangerous physical and psychological effects on a user, resulting in behavioural changes such as paranoia, secrecy, over-confidence, irritability, mood swings, anxiety and depression.
+Abusing drugs can have severe consequences for your well-being and mental health.
+This is because drugs have major physical and psychological effects on a person’s brain, resulting in behavioural changes such as paranoia, secrecy, over-confidence, irritability, mood swings, anxiety and depression.
 Addictive substances can also have long-lasting physical effects on the body depending on the substance being taken and the length of time it is used for.
 It can be difficult to come to terms with drug abuse and to point out the signs of it in a loved one – this is where we can help at Ocean Recovery through our rehab programmes.

 Signs of drug abuse

-Common signs that you or a loved one may require help or rehabilitation for drug abuse include:
+Common signs that you or a relative may require help or rehabilitation for drug abuse include:

 - Attending work, college, university etc. under the influence of drugs